UnifiedTSAI/Time-HD-Lib/README.md

 conda env create -f environment.yaml
 ```

-2. Prepare Data
+**2. Prepare Data**

 To access the dataset, follow these steps:

 a.
 Create a **anonymous** Hugging Face account, if you do not already have one.

 b.
-Visit the dataset page:
+Visit the anonymous dataset page:
    [https://huggingface.co/datasets/Time-HD-Anonymous/High_Dimensional_Time_Series](https://huggingface.co/datasets/Time-HD-Anonymous/High_Dimensional_Time_Series)

 c.
-Click **“Agree and access repository”** to request access.
+Click **“Agree and access repository”**.
 You must be logged in to complete this step.

 d.
 Create new Access Token.
 Token type should be "write".